Badgerati/Pode.Web/docs/Tutorials/Pages.md

 }
 ```

-You can also supply `-Layouts` while using `-ScriptBlock`.
-If the scriptblock returns no data, then whatever is supplied to `-Layouts` is treated as the default content for the page.
+You can also supply `-Content` while using `-ScriptBlock`.
+If the scriptblock returns no data, then whatever is supplied to `-Content` is treated as the default content for the page.

-For example, the below is the same as the above example, but this time the table is set using `-Layouts`:
+For example, the below is the same as the above example, but this time the table is set using `-Content`:

 ```powershell
 $servicesTable = New-PodeWebCard -Content @(